pixl8/Preside-Documentation/docs/02.devguides/36.datatenancy/page.md

 ### Setting default value for tenant

-If the tenancy filter value potentially might be empty and you want to set a default value when that happened, you can implement a handler action. `tenancy.{configuredtenant}.getDefaultValue`.
-This handler should return the desired default value to filter for any tenanted query.
+If the tenancy filter value might potentially be empty, you may want to set a default value; this can be implemented via a handler action, `tenancy.{configuredtenant}.getDefaultValue`.
+This handler should return the desired default value to filter any tenanted query.

 In our example, our tenancy object is `customer`, so our convention based handler would live at `/handlers/tenancy/customer.cfc` and could look like this: